Dr. John Happel | Sep 22, 2018 | 0

 Examples of Tactics Used by Insurance Companies When Covering Varicose Veins

-These companies believe that doctors will ultimately just do these treatments and not charge for them.
+Insurance companies believe that doctors will ultimately just do treatments and not charge for them.
 Explaining the restrictions and billing the patient separately is complicated and time consuming.

 On the other hand, Cigna and other major insurance companies do cover ultrasound guided sclerotherapy.